riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 In some decision problems, the agent makes an observation, and has the choice of updating on this observation before acting.
-Two examples of this are: in counterfactual mugging, where the agent makes the observation that the coin has come up tails; and in the transparent box Newcomb's problem, where the agent sees whether the big box is full or empty.
+Two examples of this are: in counterfactual mugging, where the agent makes the observation that the coin has come up tails; and in the transparent box Newcomb’s problem, where the agent sees whether the big box is full or empty.

 If the decision algorithm updates on the observation, it is *updateful* (or “not updateless”).
-If it doesn't update on the observation, it is *updateless*.
+If it doesn’t update on the observation, it is *updateless*.

-This idea is similar to how in Rawls's “[veil of ignorance](https://en.wikipedia.org/wiki/Veil_of_ignorance)”, you must pick your moral principles, societal policies, etc., before you find out who you are in the world or as if you don't know who you are in the world.
+This idea is similar to how in Rawls’s “[veil of ignorance](https://en.wikipedia.org/wiki/Veil_of_ignorance)”, you must pick your moral principles, societal policies, etc., before you find out who you are in the world or as if you don’t know who you are in the world.

 How can you tell if a decision theory is updateless?
 In its expected utility formula, if it conditions